CanonicalLtd/maas-docs/en/manage-kvm-pods.md

 If you do not specify interface constraints, how MAAS attaches the VM to a network depends on how KVM was installed on the pod host.

-If the pod host was deployed by MAAS for use as a KVM host as outlined above, MAAS will skip the libvirt `maas` and `default` networks if they are not enabled for DHCP in MAAS, instead preferring a DHCP-enabled MAAS network.
-This means you don't have to manually create a MAAS-friendly libvirt network to which to attach the VM.
+If the pod host was deployed by MAAS for use as a KVM host the recommended way outlined above, MAAS will skip the libvirt `maas` and `default` networks if they are not enabled for DHCP in MAAS, instead preferring a DHCP-enabled MAAS network.
+This means you don't have to manually create a MAAS-friendly libvirt network to which to attach the VM as with previous versions of MAAS.

 If you've instead installed KVM manually on your host machine after deploying via MAAS, MAAS will revert to its 2.4 behavior, namely trying to attach to a